Kinesis Data Streams vs Firehose – Comparison

 4. Direct PUT to S3

-7. A data analytics team needs to stream real-time data into Apache Iceberg tables in S3 for analytics.
-Which AWS service supports this natively?
-(Assume October 2024 or later)
+7. A data analytics team needs to stream real-time data into Apache Iceberg tables in S3 for analytics with automatic table optimization and up to 3x faster queries.
+Which destination should they use?

 References